sada-02/Main_Tracker_Firefox/README.md

 ### 5. Load the Extension in Firefox

-1. Navigate to `about:debugging#/runtime/this-firefox` in Firefox.
+1. Open `about:debugging#/runtime/this-firefox` in Firefox.
-2. Click **Load Temporary Add-on...**
+2. Click **Load Temporary Add-on…**
-3. Select this repo’s `manifest.json` file.
+3. Select this repository’s `manifest.json` file.

-The extension icon will appear in your toolbar once loaded.
+4. The extension icon will appear in your toolbar upon successful load.

 ---

-## Using the Tracker
+## 🛠 Using the Tracker

-1. **Compose:** Open Gmail or Yahoo Mail and start a new message.
+1. **Compose**: In Gmail or Yahoo Mail, open a new message window.
-2. **Enable Tracking:** Click the **Track** button to activate the tracking pixel.
+2. **Enable Tracking**: Click the **Track** button to embed the tracking pixel.
-3. **Send:** The pixel is embedded automatically when you send.
+3. **Send**: The pixel is automatically added when you send the email.
-4. **Monitor:** Click the extension icon to view tracking details in the dashboard.
+4. **Monitor**: Click the extension icon to open the dashboard and see open events.

 ---

-## Code Overview
+## 📂 Code Overview

-* `manifest.json` – Extension metadata and required permissions.
+* **manifest.json**: Extension metadata and required permissions.
-* `content.js` – UI injection and pixel markup for compose windows.
+* **content.js**: Injects UI elements and pixel markup into compose windows.
-* `background.js` – Polls the server and dispatches notifications.
+* **background.js**: Polls your server for open events and dispatches notifications.
-* `popup.html` / `popup.js` – Frontend for the tracking dashboard.
+* **popup.html / popup.js**: Frontend interface for the dashboard.
-* `server.js` – Express server handling pixel requests and open events.
+* **server.js**: Express-based backend to log pixel requests and open events.
-* `package.json` – Lists backend dependencies.
+* **package.json**: Lists backend dependencies.

 ---

-## Developer Notes
+## 💡 Developer Notes

-This extension leverages the [WebExtensions API](https://developer.mozilla.org/docs/Mozilla/Add-ons/WebExtensions).
-Ensure the tracking server is up and reachable from your browser.
-For production, update the `TRACKING_SERVER` constant and adjust `manifest.json` permissions as needed.
+This extension uses the [WebExtensions API](https://developer.mozilla.org/docs/Mozilla/Add-ons/WebExtensions).
+Ensure your tracking server is running and accessible by the extension.
+For production environments, update the `TRACKING_SERVER` constant accordingly and review `manifest.json` for any required permission adjustments.